laszukdawid/PyEMD/README.md

 > \$ pip install EMD-signal

+In this way you install the old version of PyEMD hosted on PyPi

 ### From source

 In case, if you only want to *use* EMD and its variations, the best way to install PyEMD is through `pip`.